 But that doesn’t mean that adults should give up.
-Guess What!
-Free HTML5 Online Animation Maker, Banner Maker and Video Maker.
+We asked some of the polyglots in TED’s Open Translation Project to share their secrets to mastering a foreign language.
+Their best strategies distill into seven basic principles: Guess What!
 5 Fantastic Ways to Pair Students.
 You know what it’s like, the students are sitting down in their predictable places and you say “Right!

 They’re good for regular practice, and also nice for competitive games.
 In the classroom, students can create their own, too.
 I’ve often had students pick several sentences from the book they’re reading, make up cards with all the words and punctuation marks, paper-clip each sentence together (not in order), and collect them.
 Then, I divide students in small groups, and each group gets ten or so of them to compete to see who can complete them all first correctly.
-I’ve also used them one at a time for just a break from routine, and I’ve also created some for tests.
-I’ve found two online scrambled sentence creators that work well.
-Here are my picks for The Best Sites For Creating Sentence Scrambles: This is The Easiest Way To Memorize A Speech.
+This is The Easiest Way To Memorize A Speech.
 If you need to stand up in front of people and make a speech, the first thing you might feel is terror.

 Then maybe a little bit of dread might creep in, followed by an intense need to find an excuse to get out of it.
-A big reason you might feel this way is because you’re worried that you won’t be able to remember the speech, thus leading to you looking stupid.
-It doesn’t have to be this way!
 4 New First Week Activities and Some Oldies.
 1.

 Each person is given a sheet of paper with a series of instructions to follow.
 Each student’s instructions should be different.
 Tell them to stand up and mingle until you stop them.
 Then ask them to share their answers.
 Your instructions can be as “Find someone who …” Find out who has been abroad before.Who can play any instruments?
 Comparatives.